DataDog/integrations-core/checkpoint_quantum_firewall/README.md

 ## Overview

 - Check Point Next Generation Firewall is a security gateway that includes application control and IPS protection, with integrated management of security events -- all in one appliance.
-Other Features include: Identity Awareness, URL Filtering, Anti-Bot, Anti-Virus, Anti-Spam etc
+Other Features include: Identity Awareness, URL Filtering, Anti-Bot, Anti-Virus, Anti-Spam etc.

 This integration provides log enrichments, visualization, and detection rules for various Checkpoint Quantum Firewall Logs.